Dragons celebrate top senior athletes

-Normally during this time of year, there would be a banquet held at the high school to formally announce who the winners are for the athlete, scholar athlete, and Dragon Award for this year's senior class.
+Normally during this time of year, a banquet at Litchfield High School would celebrate the school’s top senior athletes, including recognition of athlete of the year, scholar athlete of the year, and Dragon Award.

-With everything that is going on, that obviously was not happening this year.
-That did not stop activities director Justin Brown and the department to hold a virtual conference for the winners.
+But with everything going on, Activities Director Justin Brown and the athletic department used a virtual conference to announce the winners.

 Neriah Lara is the 2020 Female Athlete of the Year.

 Following her success on the tennis court, Lara moved to a different court in the winter, basketball.
-Head coach Ian Anderson called her a great shooter, as she is top-10 in school history in 3-point makes, attempts, percentage, and free throw percentage.
-Lara was the captain and leader on the Dragon basketball team.
+Coach Ian Anderson called her a great shooter, as she is top-10 in school history in 3-pointers made, attempts, percentage, and free throw percentage.
+Lara was the captain and leader on the Dragons basketball team.

 Although there was no spring season, Lara had already established herself as one of the top players on the softball team.
 The four-year starter was also the leader of the team where she lettered all four years and was voted captain last year.

+The COVID-19 pandemic ruined a lot of athletic dreams this spring, including the memories that Lara might have made on the diamond, Braaten acknowledged.

+“I feel absolutely terrible you didn’t get the chance to wear your Dragon softball jersey again, defend the (Wright County) Conference championship, or have the opportunity to compete for a state tournament, because this was ‘the year,’” Braaten said.
+“I will always enjoy looking back on the summer league championships and national tournaments you were a part of; it was so much fun.
+All of those hours and summers have paid off.
+Your determination and attitude will make you successful at whatever you do.
+You make me proud to be your coach.
+As you look back on your softball career, please remember all of the amazing memories you have created with your teammates.
+Thank you for everything.
+I will miss you.”

-Lara did not expect to win the award, but is thankful for recognition that her hard work has paid off.
+Lara did not expect to win the award, but was thankful for recognition.
 A lot of friends were nominated, she grew up playing with many of them as well.

-Like Lara, Graphenteen played basketball in the fall where Draeger lauded Graphenteen as someone “teams need to be successful.”
+Like Lara, Graphenteen played basketball in the winter, where coach Draeger lauded him as someone “teams need to be successful.”

 “Every team needs an athlete who plays harder than any other player on the court,” Draeger said.
 “Teams need a player who doesn’t care who gets the credit when things go well.
 Teams need a player who will constantly encourage their teammates during practice and games.
 Teams need a player who will do whatever his coach asks of him because he knows his team will benefit.
 These are all attributes Logan has brought to our Dragon basketball team.”